Collision-Aware Object-Goal Visual Navigation via Two-Stage Deep Reinforcement Learning: Collision-Aware Navigation Framework

-The proposed two-stage training method is illustrated in Fig.~\ref{fw}.
-The existing navigation model usually contains an image encoder to process the RGB observation and a visual-goal encoder to encode features of the observation and the target object $g$.
-All the features processed by encoders are then concatenated to predict the possible action by passing through a policy network $\pi$, which usually contains several long-short term (LSTM) layers and fully connected networks (FCN).
-In the proposed training method, an additional collision prediction module is added to the existing navigation model.
-At each time step $t$, the module predicts collision probability $\hat{p}_t$ of the agent moving forward from the current RGB observation $I_t$, i.e., $\hat{p}_t=P(I_t;\phi)$, where $\phi$ is the weight of the collision prediction module.
-The agent then predicts its action based on the current RGB observation $I_t$ and target object $g$ as well as the predicted collision probability $\hat{p}_t$, i.e., $\pi(a_t\mid I_t,g, \hat{p}_t;\theta)$, where $\theta$ is the weight of the policy network $\pi$.
+We adopt a two-stage training strategy to decouple target-reaching behavior from collision avoidance, enabling effective exploration while progressively incorporating safety awareness.
 In the first training stage, the agent is encouraged to fully explore the environments to find the target without explicitly considering collisions.
 The reward function includes no collision penalty and is the same as the original reward $r_{\rm o}$ that varies from the selected navigation models.
 The collision prediction module concurrently learns to predict collision probability when the agent takes the \texttt{MoveAhead} action by supervising collisions along the agent's trajectories.
-The input of collision probability into the policy network is set to zero in this training stage to avoid inaccurate collision prediction affecting navigation.
-After the training of the first stage, the agent learns a bolder policy that has a higher success rate in finding the target but does not take collisions into account.
+The input of collision probability into the policy network is set to zero in this training stage.
+The first stage encourages a bold exploration policy that maximizes target-reaching success without penalizing collisions.

-In the second training stage, the agent learns to navigate to the target while avoiding collisions with the help of the trained collision prediction.
-A collision reward $r_{c}$ is added to the reward function, which penalizes the agent when collisions occur.
-The predicted collision probability learned from the first stage is inputted into the navigation policy to help it identify the possible collision of moving forward, avoiding over-conservative policy caused by the collision penalty.
-The weight of the collision prediction stops updating in this stage for not overfitting the training set.
+In the second training stage, the agent learns to navigate to the target while avoiding collisions with the integration of the trained collision predictor.
+A collision penalty $r_{c}$ is introduced into the reward function.
+The predicted collision probability $\hat{p}_t$ learned from the first stage is inputted into the navigation policy to identify potential collisions.
+The parameters of the collision prediction module are fixed during this stage to prevent overfitting.
+This design enables the agent to balance exploration and safety, improving the CF-SR without excessively conservative behavior.